ARIIK-ANTHONY/IndabaX-South-Sudan-2025-AI-Hackathon/replit.md

-# Blood Disease Classification AI System
+# Blood Disease Classification AI System - Live Dashboard

 ## Overview

-This is a full-stack web application for automated blood disease classification using machine learning.
-The system provides an AI-powered solution for diagnosing blood diseases based on medical laboratory test results, featuring an ensemble learning approach with medical domain expertise.
+This is a full-stack web application for automated blood disease classification using machine learning with real-time data visualization.
+The system provides an AI-powered solution for diagnosing blood diseases based on medical laboratory test results, featuring an ensemble learning approach with medical domain expertise and live streaming analytics dashboard.

 ## User Preferences